laraanastasia/Phylia/README.md

 My creators are Nico, Alex and Lara :sparkles:

 ## How can I help you?
-I´m really good at a lot things (really, you can believe me :satisfied: ) Here is a list of everything I do:
+I´m really good at a lot of things (really, you can believe me :satisfied: ) Here is a list of everything I do:

 ### Lecture Plan